 A Great Alternative to Champagne

 Crémant regulations are only slightly less stringent than those in Champagne.
 The quality found in these wines comes in part from France’s rigorous wine laws.
-Although regional rules can vary, all Crémant wines must adhere to requirements such as manual harvesting of grapes, whole bunch pressing with limited must extraction (100 liters of juice from 150 kg grapes–think of it like extra virgin olive oil), and a minimum of nine months lees aging.
+Although regional rules can vary, all Crémant wines must adhere to specific requirements.
+These include manual harvesting of grapes, whole bunch pressing with limited must extraction (100 liters of juice from 150 kg grapes–think of it as extra virgin olive oil), and a minimum of nine months lees aging.

 Here are the details on Crémant wines so you can find what you like:

 Learn how to identify flavors in your glass with the Wine Aroma Chart.Buy Now

 - White: Pinot Blanc, Auxerrois, Pinot Gris, Riesling, Chardonnay, Pinot Noir

 - Rosé: 100% Pinot Noir required for rosé

 The picturesque region of Alsace is nestled in the foothills of the Vosges Mountains of Northeast France.
 More than 50% of all French Crémant is made here.

 Grapes ripen well in Alsace, thanks to the dry, sunny climate made possible by the adjacent mountain shelter.
 The soils are a true mosaic, resulting from alluvial fans, and can support a large array of grape varieties.
 Crémant de Alsace may be single varietal (and labeled as such), but most are, in fact, a blend, using Pinot Blanc as the base.